-The course is presented by Mike Slott, the editor of the Secular Buddhist Network.
+The course was developed by Mike Slott, the editor of the Secular Buddhist Network.
 Mike is a part-time lecturer in labor history at Rutgers University in New Jersey, USA, and a long-time political and labor movement activist.
 Mike is the editor of the Secular Buddhist Network website and its monthly newsletter, Reimagining Community.
 He is also a member of and practice leader at New York Insight.

 How to Enroll